SUSE-Cloud/socok8s/doc/source/operations.rst

 .. note::

    Compute nodes must be removed individually.
 When the node has been successfully removed, the host details must be manually removed from "airship-openstack-compute-workers" group in the inventory.

 Control plane horizontal scaling
 --------------------------------

-SUSE Containerized OpenStack provides two built-in scale profiles: "minimal", which is the default profile, deploys a single Pod for each service, and "ha", deploys a minimum of two Pods for each service, three or more Pods for services that will be heavily utilized or require a quorum.
+SUSE Containerized OpenStack provides two built-in scale profiles:

+- **minimal**, the default profile, deploys a single Pod for each service
+- **ha** deploys a minimum of two Pods for each service.
+Three or more Pods are suggested for services that will be heavily utilized or require a quorum.

 Change scale profiles by adding a "scale_profile" key to ${WORKSPACE}/env/extravars and specifying a profile value:

 .. code-block:: yaml